Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ### How long can data plane nodes remain disconnected from the control plane?

-In theory, indefinitely.
 A data plane node will keep pinging the control plane forever, until the connection is re-established or the data plane is stopped.